PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 destination-only change and the synthetic runtime suite executes all four stored owners.

+## Layout pass-set 2 cleanup characterization

+The next family is the adjacent Squeeze/Reshape identity and indexed prune/reconcile cleanup pair at the end of layout pass-set 2.
+Both return the already-validated bounded integer mapping schemas, run only inside the existing `optimize_layout_transpose_chains` guard, have no defaults, and have no consumers.

+The characterization fixes the common guard, owner expressions and keywords, source order, preceding two-iteration normalization convergence loop, following progress advance, and absence of loads.
+A strict expected failure requires stable `cleanup.layout_pass_set_2.*` records with invoked-phase-only semantics.
+No production source changed.

+Validation completed sequentially under core-only `uv`:

+- dedicated characterization plus Squeeze/Reshape and indexed prune/reconcile
+  contracts: `6 passed, 1 xfailed in 0.77s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented two-result destination migration.

 ## Primary final cleanup reconciliation implementation

 The final PReLU and consecutive-Reshape reconciliation results now record as: